 I'm sending the same request but not seeing it being cached.
 Why is that?

-- Block Size: We cache in “blocks” (typically 100-600 tokens).
-If a request or prefix is shorter than the minimum block size, it may not be cached.
+- Block Size: We cache in 128-token blocks.
+If a request or prefix is shorter than 128 tokens, it may not be cached.

 - Data Center Routing: While we make a best effort to route you to the same data center, traffic profiles may occasionally route you to a different location where your cache does not exist.